 Honestly, I don’t mind going out for Thanksgiving.
-I’m always grateful to be with family in the presence of good food, whether it’s all of our favorites made from scratch, or an epic takeout spread made by the Chinese place up the street.
+I’m always grateful to be with family in the presence of good food, whether it’s all of our favorites made from scratch (like our favorite Oven Roasted Turkey), or an epic takeout spread made by the Chinese place up the street.
 This year we actually considered going out again.
 My mom is still recovering from an unexpected heart surgery, and we thought it might be easier for everyone to scrap the homemade feast.

 In the end, we decided we just couldn’t do it.
 You know what the deciding factor was?
 It wasn’t the maple roasted sweet potatoes or the party potatoes or the balsamic roasted green beans (although they all make a compelling argument).
 Nope, the one thing we couldn’t give up was the leftovers.

 You see, you can have a great meal when you go out to eat on Thanksgiving day, but what you can’t have is the day after, arguably the best food day of all.
 The day after means stuffing hash, waffled turkey sandwiches, mashed potato croquettes, and cranberry sauce apple crisp.
 Breakfast, lunch, dinner, and dessert is all taken care of with some creative re-working of your Thanksgiving haul.